 First set of standards submitted for final approval to the EU commission

 On November 22, 2022, EFRAG submitted the first set of standards to the European Commission for final approval.
 The European Sustainability Reporting Standards (ESRS) are the concrete implementation of the Corporate Sustainability Reporting Standard (CSRD), the legal instrument.
-The 12 standards that have been submitted can be found here: First set of ESRS for final approval

 The architecture of the ESRS is shown visually below.